 - 1. Public Works collaborated with the Internal Services Department and the Los Angeles County Development Authority on a Project Delivery Playbook that outlines the types of projects and services each can provide to other County departments.
 The initial playbook was completed in June 2023 and was reviewed by the Chief Executive Office.
 Further review of the Playbook has expanded the information contained in it and the document will be revisited by all three departments to ensure it captures the vision of all. - 2.
 Public Works is creating a Capital Project Delivery Roadmap, which will outline the various phases in the implementation of County Capital Projects and roles and responsibilities.
 A draft of the roadmap was completed in June 2023 with input by the Chief Executive Office.
 Public Works will continue to finalize the draft and share it with the Board offices and the various client departments for whom Public Works delivers projects. - 3.
-Public Works issued a Customer Experience Survey for their County Department and Public Works Division customers.
+Public Works issued a Customer Experience Survey for their County Department and Public Works Division customers during Fiscal Year 2024-25, Quarter 2.
+Surveys will be issued on an annual basis and when a major project project is completed.